soumalya242/Digital-Clock/README.md

-Here is the depoly link    https://soumalya242.github.io/Digital-Clock/
+Here is the deploy link    https://soumalya242.github.io/Digital-Clock/